VM Configurations

 - Click the VM Configurations in the left panel.

-- Select the connected VM configuration whose drives you want to update.
+- Select the connected VM configuration to create new drives in.

 - Click the Open Full Menu button in the top right panel.